fleek-platform/chatbox-widget/README.md

 #### Custom colors not applying

-- Make sure your JSON is properly URL-encoded
+- Make sure your JSON is properly URL-encoded (for standalone script)
 - Check the browser console for any parsing errors
 - Verify the color variable names match those in the documentation